1933 Baltic Cup: Controversy

 Lithuania played Estonia first, the match was stopped due to darkness.
 On the next day Latvia beat Estonia.
 In the morning of the third day, before the Lithuania–Latvia match the hosts surprised officials with a tour to a local brewery.
-Estonian newspaper Päevaleht reported that the Finnish referee for the match was really jolly, but did horrible job, mostly favouring Lithuanian hosts.
+Estonian newspaper Päevaleht reported that the Finnish referee for the match was really jolly, but did a horrible job, mostly favouring Lithuanian hosts.
 The match was stopped due to darkness and ended with a draw.

 The rules demanded that at least two wins were necessary to win the championship.
 In the team meeting Latvia demanded that Lithuania–Estonia match should be re-played first.
 Latvia was hoping for an advantage against tired Lithuanian team in their match.
 Lithuania and Estonia disagreed noting that Latvia had won their match against Estonia, so Latvian win against Lithuania would grant Latvians the championship and end the tournament.
 Consensus was not reached and Latvian team left the same day.
 The championship was not awarded.